Official War Artist

 War Artists Advisory Committee

 The War Artists Advisory Committee was set up in 1939 at the outset of World War II and was chaired by Kenneth Clark.
 Selected artists were put on full-time salaries for periods of some six months at a time and given the rank of Captain while others either received specific commissions or had their completed work purchased by the Commission.
-Since the brief – to record 'wartime activities' – was a wide one, subject matter was diverse and ranged from scenes in the war zones to those of the Home Front – such as the auxiliary forces and the Blitz, munitions workers, Bevan Boys (conscripted coalminers) and Land Army girls.
+Since the brief – to record 'wartime activities' – was a wide one, the subject matter was diverse and ranged from scenes in the war zones to those of the Home Front – such as the auxiliary forces and the Blitz, munitions workers, Bevan Boys (conscripted coalminers) and Land Army girls.
 The products of these commissions – which included work by artists such as Charles Cundall, Frank Dobson, Ray Howard Jones, Paul Nash, John Piper, Leonard Rosoman and Graham Sutherland – were like their counterparts from World War I, housed in the Imperial War Museum or donated to public art galleries, either in this country or in one of the then Commonwealth countries.
 Other artists involved included prominent illustrators such as Edward Ardizonne and Anthony Gross.
 Although for the most part artists usually worked well away from the battlefields, three – Thomas Hennell, Eric Ravilious and Albert Richards – were killed in the course of their duties.
-WAAC commissions did not cease with the ending of World War II, and although the camera has replaced the artist more and more as a recording medium as the century progressed, nevertheless, artists have still been employed to record scenes of all the conflicts involving British Forces subsequent to 1946 and up to the present time.
-These include Northern Ireland, the Falklands and Gulf wars.
-Linda Kitson, Peter Howson, John Keane and Canadian artist Richard Johnson (whose experiences in Kandahar, Afghanistan) are seen on the internet, are amongst them.
+WAAC commissions did not cease with the ending of World War II, and although the camera has replaced the artist more and more as a recording medium as the century progressed, nevertheless, artists have still been employed to record scenes of all the conflicts involving British Forces after 1946 and up to the present time.
+These include Northern Ireland, the Falklands and the Gulf wars.
+Linda Kitson, Peter Howson, John Keane and Canadian artist Richard Johnson (whose experiences in Kandahar, Afghanistan) are seen on the internet, are among them.